single-cell-genetics/cellsnp-lite/README.rst

 or <10% minor alleles for downstream donor deconvolution, by adding ``--minMAF 0.1 --minCOUNT 20``

+Besides, special care needs to be taken when filtering PCR duplicates for scRNA-seq data by setting maxFLAG to a small value, for the upstream pipeline may mark each extra read sharing the same CB/UMI pair as PCR duplicate, which will result in most variant data being lost.
+Due to the reason above, cellSNP by default uses a large maxFLAG value to include PCR duplicates for scRNA-seq data when UMItag is turned on.

 * **Mode 2: pileup whole chromosome(s) for a single BAM/SAM file (Will be supported in future...)**